 Agency step 2: setting up Google Ads on AppsFlyer

-The Link ID generated and set by the advertiser is grayed out to the Agency.
+Activate partner should be ON and the Link ID set by the advertiser.
+These settings are grayed out to the agency.

 Enter all of the Google Ads Customer IDs (Sub Accounts) of the Google Ads accounts that the agency is running campaigns for the advertiser's app.